munificent/craftinginterpreters/book/resolving-and-binding.md

 OK... got it?
 If you're familiar with closures in other languages, you'll expect it to print "global" twice.
-The first call to `showA()` should definitely print "global" since we haven't even reached the declaration if the inner `a` yet.
+The first call to `showA()` should definitely print "global" since we haven't even reached the declaration of the inner `a` yet.
 And by our rule that a variable expression always resolves to the same variable, that implies the second call to `showA()` should print the same thing.